 Uber’s success story has driven many other startups to follow suit with a similar business model.
-It’s no surprise if you’re seeking information on how to start Uber business and replicate its revolutionary potential.
+It’s no surprise if you’re seeking information on how to start a company like Uber and replicate its revolutionary potential.

 In 2019, the ride-hailing and taxi industry posted revenue of $302 billion worldwide.
 Despite the global pandemic crisis, the figure is expected to recover from its downturn and hit $365 billion in 2024.

 There’s no better time to start an Uber-like business than the present.
-While it’s easy to sketch Uber’s business model on paper, you’ll need IT expertise to build the entire app ecosystem.
 That’s when getting a product manager is helpful—or reading the tips shared by one.
 In this article, I’ll share my expertise in building Uber-like apps, give a detailed overview of Uber’s business model and MVP features.

 At Uptech’s product department, we’ve helped many clients develop successful apps, so I believe we can nudge you in the right direction.